Kimberlee97/ip/AI.md

 ## AI Usage Log
+- 04/09/25: Used GPT-5 to suggest ideas for JUnit tests
 - 04/09/25: Used GPT-5 to improve CSS
 - 30/08/25: Used GPT-5 to generate JavaDoc comments
 - 28/08/25: Used GPT-5 to generate ideas on how to improve my use of OOP